Weak Galerkin Method for Electrical Impedance Tomography: Convergence analysis

-\section{\mm{Convergence analysis}}
+\section{{Convergence analysis}}

-In this section, we \mm{would propose} the discretization of the BV-based regularization functional \eqref{mini} and provide a convergence analysis for the inverse process.
+In this section, we discretize the regularized optimality system \eqref{mini} and establish the convergence of the discrete minimizers utilizing the error estimates derived in Section \ref{sec4}.

-\mm{To prepare for the discretization}, we present an important result about the space $W_h$ of piecewise constant functions in \cite{asas1999regularization}, which states that $W_h$ is a subspace of $BV(\Omega)$ and provides an explicit formula for the total variation on the space $W_h$. \begin{lem} For any $\sigma_h \in W_h$, we have $\sigma_h \in BV(\Omega)$ and
+To prepare for the discretization, we first present the following result \cite[Theorem 3.1]{asas1999regularization} concerning the space of piecewise constant functions, $W_h$.
+It states that $W_h$ is a subspace of $BV(\Omega)$ and provides an explicit formula for the total variation of the piecewise constant functions. \begin{lem} For any $\sigma_h \in W_h$, we have $\sigma_h \in BV(\Omega)$ and

-where $\sigma_{h,i}$ is the value of $\sigma_h$ on $T_i$. \end{lem} Thus the discrete analogue of the minimization problem \eqref{mini} reads: